 to elation, where anything is important.

-And sometimes to anxiety, where everything is important.
+to anxiety, where everything is important.
 Pressingly so.